 The so-called ‘kiss and fly’ tax at the Yeadon site means there is a minimum £2 fee for anyone who wants to pick up or drop off friends and family outside the terminal building.

 But now some taxi drivers are starting a petition against the ‘greedy’ charges and the move has also attracted criticism from members of the public and a raft of councillors at Leeds City Council.

-One of the councillors, Javiad Akhtar, is also a taxi driver and the Yorkshire branch secretary of Professional Drivers’ Branch of the GMB union, and he says people are “pretty disgusted” by the new fees.
+One of the councillors, Javiad Akhtar, is also a taxi driver and the Yorkshire branch secretary of Professional Drivers’ Branch of the GMB union, and he says people are “pretty disgusted” by the

 The airport has introduced a free drop-off service in the long- stay car parks about half-a-mile from the terminal and a shuttle bus takes passengers to the terminal and back.

 An annual £25 subscription is also in place for taxi drivers to use the short-stay car park for up to 15 minutes at a time.

 However, Coun Akhtar says he wants to make a stance about the new drop-off fees for the people and reputation of West Yorkshire.
 “I have decided to stand up for the people in the region and